Crime and Disorder Act 1998

-The Crime and Disorder Act 1998 (c.37) is an Act of the Parliament of the United Kingdom.
-The Act was published on 2 December 1997 and received Royal Assent in July 1998.
+The Crime and Disorder Act 1998 (c.
+37) is an act of the Parliament of the United Kingdom.
+The act was published on 2 December 1997 and received royal assent in July 1998.
 Its key areas were the introduction of Anti-Social Behaviour Orders, Sex Offender Orders, Parenting Orders, granting local authorities more responsibilities with regards to strategies for reducing crime and disorder, and the introduction of law specific to 'racially aggravated' offences.
-The Act also abolished rebuttable presumption that a child is doli incapax (the presumption that a person between ten and fourteen years of age is incapable of committing an offence) and formally abolished the death penalty for the last civilian offences carrying it, namely treason and piracy.
+The act also abolished rebuttable presumption that a child is doli incapax (the presumption that a person between ten and fourteen years of age is incapable of committing an offence) and formally abolished the death penalty for the last civilian offences carrying it, namely treason and piracy.

-The bill had also included changes to change the age of consent for homosexual acts from 18 to 16; however, this was removed by the House of Lords and was eventually passed in the Sexual Offences Act two years later.
+The bill had also included a reduction in the age of consent for homosexual acts from 18 to 16.
+However, this provision was removed by the House of Lords; it would eventually be enacted two years later by the Sexual Offences (Amendment) Act.

 Main provisions

 Anti-Social Behaviour Orders

-The Act introduced a civil remedy called the anti-social behaviour order (or ASBO).
+The act introduced a civil remedy called the anti-social behaviour order (or ASBO).
 These orders are made against people who have engaged in anti-social behaviour, which is defined as "conduct which caused or was likely to cause alarm, harassment, or distress to one or more persons not of the same household as him or herself and where an ASBO is seen as necessary to protect relevant persons from further anti-social acts by the Defendant".

 In England and Wales, the orders were made by the magistrates' courts; in Scotland, they are still made by the sheriff courts.
 The provisions of the 1998 Act have since been modified by the Anti-social Behaviour Act 2003; they were abolished in England and Wales in 2014.